CJay-Cipher/Retail-Media-Value-Driver-Modelling/README.md

 # Retain Media Value Driver Modelling

-Retain Media Value Driver Modelling is a simple application designed to visualize the performance of Retail Media for a retailer.
-The application provides insights into the various levers that are driving revenue.
-It presents a PowerBI dashboard that showcases supply and demand metrics, allowing users to analyze historical data, make predictions, and provides recommendations.
+Retain Media Value Driver Modelling is an interactive PowerBI dashboard designed to visualize the performance of Retail Media for a retailer.
+The dashboard provides insights into the various levers that are driving revenue.
+It showcases supply and demand metrics, allowing users to analyze historical data, make predictions, and provides recommendations.

 ## Features
+Below is the screenshots for the supply and demand page of the dashboard;

 - __Supply Metrics:__ The application displays various supply metrics that are crucial for understanding the performance of Retail Media.
 This includes data on inventory, ad placements, and available media space.